samAricha/react-context/README.md

 # react-context
 a simple react application demonstrating the use of context.
+It demonstrates context in both a function and a class.